diyessi/explications/content/articles/tensors.md

 math: true
 draft: true
 ---
+Definitions of tensor operations and derivations of their properties.

 # Coordinates

 Tensors provide access to items of data identified by a set of coordinates.
 Each coordinate specifies a value on an axis.
 Axes are usually assigned positions, such as $[X, Y, Z]$.
 Then the values in the tuple $[2, 5, 1]$ can be matched to the axes in the same positions, so $2$ is the coordinate on the $X$ axis, $5$ is the coordinate on the $Y$ axis, and $1$ is the coordinate on the $Z$ axis.